 A hard money loan is a short-term loan secured by real estate property.

-What is a hard money loan?
-Who is it for?
+What is a Hard Money Loan and Who is it for?

-Here are a few instances when a hard money loan is a great alternative to traditional financing options.
+Here are a few instances when a hard money loan is a great house flipping financing option, and an alternative to traditional financing options.

-- You have a property investment deal in hand and don’t have time to go through a lengthy and cumbersome bank loan process.
+- You have a real estate investment deal in hand and don't have time to go through a lengthy and cumbersome bank loan process.
 At LendingHome, it can take as little as five days to get approved for a bridge loan.